-1. Imminent Danger Signal - Please Excuse the interruption.
-Attention AU Staff, we are now on lock down.
-Thank you.
-Call 911.

-2. The school nurse will be in charge of emergency first aid: the library or other designated area will be utilized as a gathering place.
-If other than library, indicate gathering place: American Union Cafeteria

-In the nurse's absence Guidance Learning Specialist will be in charge.

-3. The Office Manager will maintain phone communication with the district office and telecommunication center for internal communications.

-4. Principal will serve as emergency locator to notify parents, guardians, and/or doctors of injured persons.

-5. The Principal or designee will identify a person to serve as public information contact under the direction of the District Information Office

-6. The Site Designee will be responsible for locking all lavatory doors, cafeteria doors, office doors, and gates as directed.

-7. Teachers who are unassigned should assemble in the staff lunchroom or other designated meeting room for instructions.

-8. When the imminent danger signal is given, teachers should take the following actions:

-- Proceed immediately to homerooms - Direct as many students as possible into rooms - Supervise the area outside room until students are in rooms - Lock doors and close curtains - Students in rooms are to be seated and sign-up sheets provided so that each student accounts for his/her presence in the room - Notify the front office of any additional outbreaks - Students to remain in classroom until the all-clear signal is given - 9.
+- 1. Imminent Danger Signal Continuous series of short bells for an extended period will signal that an extreme emergency exists.
+One long ring will indicate "All Clear."
+Call 911. - 2.
+The school nurse will be in charge of emergency first aid: the library or other designated area will be utilized as a gathering place.
+If other than the library, indicate the gathering place: West Fresno Elementary Cafeteria In the nurse's absence, Social Worker will be in charge. - 3.
+The Office Manager will maintain phone communication with the district office and telecommunication center for internal communications. - 4.
+Principal will serve as an emergency locator to notify parents, guardians, and/or doctors of injured persons. - 5.
+The Principal or designee will identify a person to serve as public information contact under the direction of the District Information Office - 6.
+The Site Designee will be responsible for locking all lavatory doors, cafeteria doors, office doors, and gates as directed. - 7.
+Teachers who are unassigned should assemble in the staff lunchroom or other designated meeting room for instructions. - 8.
+When the imminent danger signal is given, teachers should take the following actions: - · Proceed immediately to homerooms - Direct as many students as possible into rooms - Supervise the area outside the room until students are in rooms - · Lock doors and close curtains - Students in rooms are to be seated, and sign-up sheets are provided so that each student accounts for his/her presence in the room - Notify the front office of any additional incidents - Students are to remain in the classroom until the all-clear signal is given - 9.
 In the event that gunfire is heard, everyone should be instructed to lie flat on the ground/floor - 10.
 School staff should stay until the crisis is declared over

-11. All Clear Signal- Please Excuse the interruption.
-Attention AU staff we are "All Clear".
-Resume normal activities.